maqtay/maqtay/README.md

 ### Hello World, I'm Murat 👋

 <br />
-I'm working as a Junior Full Stack Developer at Detaysoft company.
+I'm working as a Junior Android Developer at Detaysoft company for Modanisa.

 <br />
 <br />